blocksds/sdk/docs/filesystem.rst

 The initial working directory is "fat:/" on the DS (DLDI), and "sd:/" on DSi.
 On the DSi it is possible to switch between both filesystems with ``chdir()``.

-It is also possible to embed a filesystem in the NDS ROM with NitroFAT.
+It is also possible to embed a filesystem in the NDS ROM with NitroFS.
 This is a good way to keep all the assets and code of your game as one single file.
 You can access files in this filesystem by using the drive name ``nitro:/`` in any path provided to the C library functions.